qorix-group/process_description/process/process_areas/safety_analysis/guidance/fault_models_guideline.rst

   | Fault Model for sequence diagrams

-.. note:: Use the fault models to ensure a structured analysis.
-If a fault model doesn't apply, please fill in a short description in the violation cause of the analysis so it could be recognized that the analysis is done.
+.. note:: Use the applicable fault models to ensure a structured analysis.
 If there are additional fault models needed, please enlarge the list of fault models.

-.. note:: A ASIL related message is trustable in that manner that it is not corrupted, repeated, lost, delayed, masqueraded or addressed incorrectly.
+.. note:: An ASIL related message is trustable in that manner that it is not corrupted, repeated, lost, delayed, masqueraded or addressed incorrectly.

 Fault Models for sequence diagrams